MurmurationsNetwork/MurmurationsDocumentation/docs/faqs/general.md

 Both [Solid](https://solidproject.org/) and Murmurations share the goal of decentralizing data and promoting data ownership and control, but Solid is mainly focused on empowering individual users through the concept of "pods", which are personal online data stores that users control and can share selectively with apps and services.

 Murmurations has a broader scope; we are aiming to facilitate collaboration at scale in order to create a decentralized ecosystem of &mdash; in fact, a distributed database for &mdash; social applications and services, all while providing individuals and other data creators control over their data.
-Rather than initially focusing on individual users (and burdening them with complex software) we are instead focused on enabling networks to collaborate and exchange data using an open protocol.
+Rather than initially focusing on individual users (and burdening them with complex software without a practical use case) we are instead focused on enabling networks to collaborate and exchange data using an open protocol.
 Individuals can adopt the Murmurations protocol and tools at their leisure, once they understand the importance of being the "source of truth" about their own data, rather than allowing some third party to be that source and possibly disseminating inaccurate and/or outdated information about them.

 ### ActivityPub